End-to-End testing with Puppeteer and Jest

 3. Testing frontend in general

-4. Taking screenshot
+4. Taking a screenshot

 5. Emulating mobile device